gorgeousawakening/cfworkers-sdk/README.md

 # SDK for Cloudflare Workers
 This beta package (unstable) includes a few tools we've found useful while developing on the Cloudflare Developer platform.

+Here’s a revised version reflecting that the repository and the NPM package may be removed:

+---

+# SDK for Cloudflare Workers

+This beta package (unstable) includes several tools we found useful while developing on the Cloudflare Developer platform.

+---

+> [!WARNING]
+> **Archived Repository**
+> This repository is no longer actively maintained and may be removed in the future.
+As we transition our most complex workflows to more flexible hosting solutions, we have migrated the following core services away from Cloudflare Workers®:
+> - **Authentication**
+> - **File Uploads** (we still recommend checking out [Cloudflare R2](https://www.cloudflare.com/products/r2/) for storage — *we have no financial incentive in suggesting R2 in this document*)
+> - **Database Operations**, due to the exponential growth in demands for our latest applications
+> - **Video Management**, where Cloudflare was only used for storage, not encoding
+> - **Link Shortening**, which we no longer provide to direct users, only through automated APIs that trigger when a supported application is used
+>
+> Additionally, the name `cfworkers-sdk` became misleading as the project evolved, incorporating utilities that extended beyond the Workers® platform.
+Implementing these utilities also required advanced knowledge, making the SDK less accessible to the broader community.
+>
+> The associated NPM package, `@homeapis/cfworkers-sdk`, is currently available but may also be removed without notice.
+We recommend migrating to alternative solutions if you rely on this package.
+---

 It includes code to reduce time to ship for the following edge computing services:
 - A link shortening tool
 - URL-based Image storage with Cloudflare R2